Abandoned & Little-Known Airfields:

 By 1932, Benbrook Field was no longer depicted at all on the Dallas Sectional Chart.

-By the time of a 1970 aerial photo, the site of Benbrook Field had been mostly redeveloped with housing.
+By the time of a 1956 aerial photo, there were no recognizable traces of an airfield at the site of Benbrook Field,

 As seen in the 2002 USGS aerial view, the site of Benbrook Field has been mostly redeveloped with housing.